Students explore study away programs

 October 3, 2024

-Sixteen UNG students participate in two study away programs in the U.S. Pictured are student who participated in the Ag-Xperience.
+Sixteen UNG students participated in two study away programs in the U.S. Pictured are students who participated in the Ag-Xperience.

 Article By: Agnes Hina